LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/TopologicalSort.md

+topological sorting can be viewed as a specific application of Breadth-First Search (BFS).

+In a typical BFS, you traverse the graph level by level, starting from a certain node.
+However, in topological sorting, you start from nodes that have no incoming edges (in-degree of 0), i.e., no dependencies.
+These nodes are equivalent to the 'level 0' in BFS.

+After visiting a node, you remove its edges, which is equivalent to decrementing the in-degrees of its adjacent nodes.
+If this results in any nodes having an in-degree of 0, they are added to the queue, just like how you would add the next level of nodes in a BFS.

+So, while topological sorting uses a queue and has a similar flow to BFS, it's specifically designed to handle directed acyclic graphs and to provide a linear ordering of the nodes that respects the partial order that the edges give.

 The basic idea behind the topological sort is to provide a partial ordering among the vertices of the graph such that if there is an edge from U to V then U≤V i.e., U comes before V in the ordering.
 Here are a few fundamental concepts related to topological sort:

 Source: Any node that has no incoming edge and has only outgoing edges is called a source.

 Sink: Any node that has only incoming edges and no outgoing edge is called a sink.

+InDegree: "in-degree" of a node refers to the number of incoming edges to that node.

 So, we can say that a topological ordering starts with one of the sources and ends at one of the sinks.